Computer ExplorationsUse a CAS to perform the following steps in ... | Channels for Pearson+

 Chain Rule

 The chain rule is a fundamental principle in calculus used to differentiate composite functions.
 It states that the derivative of a composite function is the derivative of the outer function evaluated at the inner function, multiplied by the derivative of the inner function.
-This rule is crucial when applying implicit differentiation, especially when differentiating terms like (xy)^(1/3), where both x and y are functions of another variable.
+In implicit differentiation, the chain rule is crucial when differentiating terms involving y, as y is considered a function of x.

 Recommended video: